amzyei/charlex-os/README.md

-# About charleX OS
+# About Charlex WebOS

-charleX OS is a web-based simulation of a real operating system.
+Charlex WebOS is a web-based simulation of a real operating system.
 It is easy to use and looks like a real OS.
 The main program is written in Python files like `app.py` and `window_manager.py`.
 The user interface uses HTML templates in the `templates/` directory.
 Static files like styles, scripts, and images are in the `static/` directory.

 This project is simple, easy to grow, and easy for people to help improve.

-## Features

 - Free and open source
 - Fast and easy to use